Establishing Linear Surrogate Regret Bounds for Convex Smooth Losses via Convolutional Fenchel-Young Losses

-\paragraph{Previous studies on surrogate regret bounds.} Surrogate regret bounds have been well studied for margin losses under binary and multiclass classification~\citep{04_multi,06_calibration,07_multi, cs_regret,maobin,jessie}, where the target loss is the 0-1 loss.
+\paragraph{Surrogate regret bounds.} Surrogate regret bounds have been well studied for margin losses under binary and multiclass classification~\citep{04_multi,06_calibration,07_multi, cs_regret,maobin,jessie}, where the target loss is the 0-1 loss.
 Similarly, proper losses~\citep{proper1,proper2,proper3, regret_proper4,pmlr-v45-Kotlowski15,menon_auc} have been shown to provide surrogate regret bounds \textit{w.r.t.} the $L_1$ distance between the estimated and true class probabilities \citep{regret_proper1,regret_proper2,regret_proper3}, which facilitates analyses for downstream tasks.
 For structured prediction, surrogate regret bounds are sometimes called comparison inequalities~\citep{Self1,Self_osokin,Self4,Self3}, which are typically of square-root type.
 Notably, \citet{poly_regret} demonstrated that polyhedral losses exhibit linear surrogate regret bounds for general discrete prediction problems, covering various piecewise linear non-smooth losses~\citep{koyejo_topk,rama_BEP} as special cases.
 However, they lack the smoothness.
 To the contrary, \citet{mao_st} and \citet{mao_cs} propose smooth losses with linear regret rates but lacking convexity.

-Whereas a growing line of research has focused on $\mathcal{H}$-consistency to analyze how the restriction to a function class $\mathcal{H}$ affects consistency \citep{hc1,hc2,hc3}, we adopt surrogate regrets over all measurable score functions because the analysis is often more transparent and it is reasonable to suppose that the function class is sufficiently expressive under the overparametrization regime.
+Whereas a growing line of research has focused on $\mathcal{H}$-consistency to analyze how the restriction to a hypothesis space $\mathcal{H}$ affects consistency \citep{hc1,hc2,hc3}, we implicitly suppose that the hypothesis space is all measurable functions because the analysis is often more transparent and it is reasonable to suppose that the hypothesis space is sufficiently expressive under the overparametrization regime.
 The extension to $\mathcal{H}$-consistency is rather straightforward by integrating the minimizability gap \citep{mao_cs,mao_reject,mao_multi,H_cons1,H_cons2}.\footnote{This condition can be relaxed to the \textit{well-specified hypothesis space}, under which the hypothesis space is required to contain at least one population risk minimizer, rather than the entire space of measurable functions. }